thebaldgeek/thebaldgeek.github.io/SDRReceiver.md

 Unzip it somewhere on your drive, like in the downloads is a good place.
 It will make a directory with a longish name, and then under that directory, a nice clean 'jaero' directory.
 I would leave it there as we no longer need to install Jaero and we can run where it is.
-(This will also leave your current Jaero untouched and so you can always go back if you want to the old ways).
+(This will also leave your current Jaero install untouched and so you can always go back if you want to the old ways).

 Now, the real key seems to be how to start Jaero.
 I don't know what satellite you are looking at, so I don't know how many VFO's are in your ini file.
 Just keep in mind you need to start as many Jaeros as you have VFOs in your .ini file.
 (You don't have to, but it would be nice to get all the data right?).